Ex-councillor jailed for indecent images

 He remained a city councillor, for the Orchard Park and Greenwood ward, but had not sought re-election in Thursday's poll.

-An NSPCC spokesperson said "Bayes had been elected into a position of power and trust by the public and today's sentence reflects his betrayal of that faith shown in him.
+An NSPCC spokesperson said: "Bayes had been elected into a position of power and trust by the public and today's sentence reflects his betrayal of that faith shown in him.

 "By downloading this material he has fuelled a vile trade in indecent images."